To Wallace and Edna McAfee

 A Group is composed of a number of individuals who meet and share

-and surprise that comes as we see a person expand and actualize their potentials beyond anything that they dreamed possible.
-I have
+I have vicariously shared the joy and surprise that comes as we see a person expand and actualize their potentials beyond anything that they dreamed possible.

-also shared the experience of pain felt by some who we, our society, have not been
+I have also witnessed, hopefully with compassion, the pain felt by some who we, our society, have not been able to help.

 My friends